Property Development Team

 Development Finance Broker

 Without money, projects simply don’t happen.
 This is why I make finding a good finance broker one of the most important members of my property development team.
 Your normal home loan broker and a development finance broker will possess very different skill sets.
-Usually, they tend to specialize in either or type of finance.
+Usually, they tend to specialise in either or type of finance.
 A development finance broker will not only know the top banks but also the 2nd tier and private lenders who can fund either the full development or parts of it.

 An acoustic engineer is required to test and make sure that the new development does not produce excessive noise.
 They are there to ensure that noise levels are kept within an acceptable range.